AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 Classification can be defined as grouping elements based on their features.
 Elements sharing similar features are grouped together.
 The XOR dataset given above may be considered as a (simple) classification model, in which each group is made of two elements.
 The group 0 is made of the elements [0, 0] and [1, 1], while the group 1 is made of [0, 1] and [1, 0].

-Have you noticed that when we introduced the `train:nbEpoch:` when we have to define a neural network with two outputs for the XOR dataset?
+Have you noticed that when we introduced the `train:nbEpochs:` when we have to define a neural network with two outputs for the XOR dataset?
 The reason is that we encode the output value using the _one-hot encoding_.

 One hot encoding is a simple mechanism that converts a categorical variable into a numerical form, eligible to be fed into a neural network.
 Consider the variable $v$ which represents a word within the set { _"hello", "bonjour", "Buenos dias"_ }.
 Applying one-hot encoding would assign to each word a unique number.
 For example, _"hello"_ is associated to the index 0, _"bonjour"_ associated to index 1, and _"Buenos dias"_ to 2.
 The value of $v$ can then be encoded with 3 different bits, since the dataset has 3 different words.
 We can then encode the word